-Sign up for the season - required to practice this year.
+Sign up for the season.
 Please contact us if a reduced fee would help get your kids on snow this year.

 Season waiver - download, fill out, and email back before your first practice.